christophgil/bash_return/README.md

  - Nested function calls
  - Recursive function calls

+# Usage

+The enclosed script can be used for compilation

+    compile_C.sh  bashbuiltin_cg_return.c

+The compiled builtins must be loaded once.

+    enable -f /home/cgille/compiled/bashbuiltin_cg_return.so cg_return_init cg_return

+The Bash builtin /cg_return_init/ must be called at the top of the function body.
+The result is returned with the builtin  /cg_return/.

+    square(){
+        cg_return_init
+        : Do something
+        cg_return $(($1*$1))
+    }

+When the function is called with the leading option -@, then the returned value is obtained from a variable whose name is stored in the global variable LAST_RETURN.
+This is possible because Bash is not multi-threaded.

+    square -@  3
+    echo "Square of 3 is: ${!LAST_RETURN}"

+Without the option /-@/, the result is directly printed to the standard output.

+    square 3

 # Motivation

 The ‘return’ command in Bash has certain limitations.
 It can only return an integer between 0 and 255, and it can only return one value.